Dirk1980ac/kickstarts/README.md

-# Kiockstart files for Fedora Linux automated network installations
+# Kickstart files for Fedora Linux automated network installations

 This repository contains the kickstart files I use for my PXE (Bios/UEFI) boot server for automated installs of Fedora Linux.